Major investors back disruptive new player in quantum computing race

 - Universal Quantum uses disruptive technology to scale-up quantum computing

-On 15 June, a disruptive new player on the global quantum computing stage, announced an oversubscribed £3.6 million seed-funding round.
-Universal Quantum is set to develop its ground-breaking new quantum computing approach and compete with the world’s biggest quantum computing companies with backing from highly influential tech investors.
+Universal Quantum, a disruptive new player on the global quantum computing stage, has today emerged out of stealth announcing an oversubscribed £3.6 million seed-funding round.
+The company is set to develop its ground-breaking new quantum computing approach and compete with the world’s biggest quantum computing companies with backing from highly influential tech investors.

 Universal Quantum’s prestigious list of investors includes Hoxton Ventures, who were early backers of Deliveroo, Village Global, backed by the likes of Bill Gates, Mark Zuckerberg and Jeff Bezos, Propagator VC, Luminous VC, 7percent, as well as influential individuals.
 Investors have described Universal Quantum as having ‘the best approach to deliver on the exponential promises of quantum’.